isc-projects/bind9/bin/dig/dig.rst

    ``IDN SUPPORT`` to have been enabled at compile time.

    The default is to process IDN input when standard output is a tty.
-   The IDN processing on input is disabled when ``dig`` output is redirected to files, pipes, and other non-tty file descriptors.
+   The IDN processing on input is disabled when :program:`dig` output is redirected to files, pipes, and other non-tty file descriptors.

 .. option:: +[no]idnout